-We've got a Submit button at the bottom with some classes on it.
+You added a Submit button at the bottom with some classes on it for styling.

-We are not using Angular yet.
-There are no bindings.
-No extra directives.
-Just layout.
+You’re not using Angular yet.
+There are no bindings or extra directives, just layout.

 Add powers with *ngFor

-Our hero must choose one super power from a fixed list of Agency-approved powers.
+The hero must choose one superpower from a fixed list of agency-approved powers.

 form and bind the options to the